-They didn't want to kill Jesus during the Passover Feast as they thought that would cause a riot among the people because Jesus was so popular and many people were convinced he was their Messiah.
-Jesus, however, chose to give himself to them on the day the Passover lambs were killed.
+Religious leaders didn't want to kill Jesus during the Passover Feast as it might cause a riot among the people because Jesus was so popular, and many people were convinced he was their Messiah.
+Jesus, however, chose to give himself to them on the day that the Passover lambs were killed.